Table of Contents

 The world’s largest cut pink diamond, Daria-I-Noor is a whopping 186-carat pale pink gem discovered in the Kollur Mine in India.
 The gem is currently part of the Iranian Crown Jewels.

 - Graff Pink Orchid

-Owned by Graff Diamonds of London, the marquise-cut 22.84-carat purplish-pink diamond was believed to have been bought in the rough before it was set to make a complete pink diamond engagement ring.
+Owned by Graff, the marquise-cut 22.84-carat purplish-pink diamond was believed to have been bought in the rough before it was set to make a complete pink diamond engagement ring.

 The Hortensia is a 20.53-carat light pink diamond with a five-sided outline mined from India and is one of the Golconda diamonds.
 It was named after the Queen of Holland, Hortense de Beauharnais, and is part of the French Crown Jewels.

 The Noor-ul-Ain or Light of the Eye is another Golconda diamond.
 This 60-carat pale pink, oval brilliant-cut diamond is now part of the Imperial Crown Jewels collection.
 Reports stated that the Daria-I-Noor and the Noor-ul-Ain came from the same rare 400-carat, pale pink diamond known as the Great Table Diamond by the 17th-century French Traveler and expert gem trader, Jean-Baptiste Tavernier, who had first seen it at Golconda.

 - The Sakura Diamond